Alec Lewis Exhibition

 THE PAINTED WORD

-Being influenced by Kurt Schwitters in my work, I mix paint, ink and pencil with collage – bits of wrapping paper, pieces of cardboard, used tickets ,whatever I have available, to both add texture, and add to the narrative.
+In my work I mix paint, ink and pencil with collage – bits of wrapping paper, pieces of cardboard, used tickets , whatever I have available.

 Alec Lewis – Biography